Android to iPhone, part two: What I've liked about switching to the iPhone X

 I’ve expanded on four things I’ve enjoyed about the switch to iOS and the iPhone above (gesture navigation, iMessage, taptic engine, notification clutter).
 There are smaller things I like, too, and in the interest of time, I’m going to bullet point some of them.

-- The mute switch on the iPhone is still pretty handy.
+- The mute switch on the iPhone is handy.
 You can silence your phone from your pocket without ever taking it out.

-- When an app has optimized for it properly, I think the notch cutout is actually pretty striking.
+- When an app has optimized for it properly, I think the notch cutout is very striking.
 The iPhone X is kind of fun to just stare at sitting on my desk sometimes.

 - The speakers on the iPhone X are pretty incredible.
 They sound great and get loud.